thefactory/cloudformation-graphite/README.md

-CloudFormation template for a persistent, self-healing [Graphite](http://graphite.wikidot.com/) stack.
+CloudFormation template for a persistent, self-healing [Graphite](http://graphite.wikidot.com/)+[Grafana](http://grafana.org/) stack.

 ## Overview

-This template bootstraps a Graphite stack with fixed public and private endpoints.
+This template bootstraps a Graphite stack with fixed public and private endpoints and pre-loaded with Elasticsearch and Grafana.

 ![architecture](https://raw.githubusercontent.com/thefactory/cloudformation-graphite/master/stack_architecture.png)

 The public endpoint is accessible via the injected admin security group.
 The private endpoint is accessible by servers associated with the generated client security group.

 The stack runs a single server within an auto-scaling group.
-Metric data is stored in an attached EBS volume that the server snapshots hourly (and trims all but the newest five).
+Metric and dashboard data is stored in an attached EBS volume that the server snapshots hourly (and trims all but the newest five).

 If the server is terminated, the auto-scaling group will launch a replacement with an EBS volume created from the latest snapshot.
 The replacement server will automatically register with both ELBs.